abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 times and then it also came up in the reading of the *Kālāma Sutta*—is how the Buddha asks if this is wholesome or unwholesome?
 Is it beneficial or not beneficial?
-So there is an immediate turning to what is *kusala*.
+So there is an immediate turning to what is kusala.

 The near enemy of equanimity is aloofness or indifference.
 Indifference will always have a certain negativity, dullness, or slight aversion.
 It’s sort of: “I don’t want to deal with this, get out of my face.”

-Whereas equanimity, as a brahmavihāra, will be *kusala*: wholesome and associated with a sense of well-being, clarity, and presence.
+Whereas equanimity, as a brahmavihāra, will be kusala: wholesome and associated with a sense of well-being, clarity, and presence.
 There is equanimity in the sense of being balanced, but it isn’t a shutting out or holding at bay.
 There doesn’t need to be.
 With equanimity we can be